wp-plugins/cc-child-pages/readme.txt

 `[child_pages hide_excerpt="true"]`

+You can stop Custom Excerpts from being truncated by seting the `truncate_excerpt` parameter to "false":

+`[child_pages truncate_excerpt="false"]`

+... this will display custom excerpts exactly as entered without being shortened.
+(Especially useful if using the Rich Text Excerpts plugin, in which case all styling will be preserved.)

+When `truncate_excerpt` is set to `true`, excerpts will be truncated only if they exceed the specified word count (default 55).
+When custom excerpts are truncated, any HTML will be removed.

 To change the order in which the child pages are listed, you can use the `orderby` and `order` parameters:

 `[child_pages orderby="title" order="ASC"]`